 Are You Living On Sesame Street?

 Remember the show Sesame Street?
-It was more than just a kid’s television show teaching how to count, eat cookies, or be a grouch.
+It was more than just a kid’s television show teaching how to count, eat cookies, or spell.
 It showed us how to live with patience, understanding, and tolerance.

-If you think about the characters, I’m sure we can see ourselves in at least one of them.
+If you think about the characters, I’m sure we can see ourselves in at least one or more than one.

 Here’s my take on their personalities: